pretix/pretix/doc/admin/scaling.rst

 pretix-web
 """"""""""

-The ``pretix-web`` process does not carry any internal state can be easily started on as many machines as you like, and you can use the load balancing features of your frontend web server to redirect to all of them.
+The ``pretix-web`` process does not carry any internal state and can be easily started on as many machines as you like, and you can use the load balancing features of your frontend web server to redirect to all of them.

 You can adjust the number of processes in the ``gunicorn`` command line, and we recommend choosing roughly two times the number